THIRTY QUESTIONS YOU SHOULD ASK JASON

 4. Will you, the owner of the studio, photograph my wedding or will I get a staff photographer?
 Comment: Of course, I will be your photographer, unless other arrangements are made before you sign the contract.

 5. Do you use an assistant or a second photographer for your wedding assignments?
-Comment: I occasionally bring my wife, or a fully trained second photographer for additional coverage.
+Comment: I occasionally bring a fully trained second photographer for additional coverage.

 6. Will you be flexible and meet with me to plan my wedding day as I want it to be?
 Comment: I have only two rules: 1.
 Give you enough time to do what you want done AND 2.
 It must look great.
 I am very be flexible and accommodating.